opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 ### 2. Implement `ResourceSharingExtension` and register it

-Create a class that implements `org.opensearch.security.spi.ResourceSharingExtension`.
+Create a class that implements `org.opensearch.security.spi.resources.ResourceSharingExtension`.
 This class tells Security:

 * Which resource indices you own
 * Which resource types are shareable